hammerlab/survivalstan/README.md

 Overview
 --------

-Library of Stan Models for Computational Biology
+Library of Stan Models for Survival Analysis

 Installation / Usage
 --------------------

-To install use pip:
+Once we push this repo to pypi, you will be able to install use pip:

-    $ pip install survivalstan
+    $ pip install survivalstan ## (not yet set up)

-Or clone the repo:
+For now, please clone the repo:

     $ git clone https://github.com/jburos/survivalstan.git
-    $ python setup.py install
+    $ pip install .

 Contributing
 ------------